Yamakagashi Pass

 and Karakuroid has 20 attack power so you'll have a hard time collecting Poison Arrows too.

-Most other floor ranges either destroy items or have tough enemies, making it pointless to explore.
+Most foes on other floors either destroy items or are tough, making it questionable to explore.

 Other notable things: